alaminatcs/Topicwise-Projects/README.md

-"# Topicwise-Projects"
-This Repo is a container for storing mini projects those are develope on specific topics.
+"# Topicwise-Projects"- This repo is a container for storing mini projects developed on specific topics.